 The dynamic landscape of project management is witnessing a shift where organizations are increasingly adopting Agile methodologies not merely as a choice but as a necessity for their competitive survival.
 While some criticize Wagile as the pinnacle of dysfunctional development methodologies, this article seeks to explore the nuanced reality, considering when Wagile may be a solution, its pros and cons, how to implement it effectively, and what to expect from this hybrid methodology.

-• The newsletter will be distributed no more frequently than weekly.
+- The newsletter will be sent no more than once a week.

-• We will never share your email with or sell it to any third party.
+- I will never share or sell your email to any third party.

-• You will be able to unsubscribe at any time.
+- You can unsubscribe at any time.